 EDIT (14 September, 2018):

-Surprisingly, when during this trip I recently bumped into Rady at the beach on the Northern Coast of Egypt he shared that he had been following my writings as well as drumming news and videos on social media and told me “To keep it up.
-It was our first time to meet in 12 or 13 years due to the fact that we had both left Egypt at some point, so the warm words of encouragement coming from him meant a lot to me.
+Surprisingly, when during this trip to Egypt I recently bumped into Rady at the beach on the Northern Coast he shared that he had been following my writings as well as drumming news and videos on social media and said to “To keep it up”.
+It was our first time to meet in 12 or 13 years due to the fact that we had both left the country at some point, so the warm words of encouragement coming from him meant a lot.

 ALSO VIEW: